 816/460-2020

-Union Station, built in 1914, was declared “the gateway to the West” by President Woodrow Wilson.
-It’s definitely in the top Kansas City attractions now, but in 1983, after many years of decline, the station’s doors were closed.
-Beautifully restored in 1999 and always undergoing more restoration, trains once again roar through the second largest train station in the nation, part of a complex which houses giant-screen cinemas and live theaters, restaurants and shops.
-Science City is an interactive and entertaining facility featuring dozens of hands-on exhibits.
+Union Station was declared “the gateway to the West” by President Woodrow Wilson when built in 1914.
+It’s definitely among the top Kansas City attractions since its beautiful restoration in 1999.
+Discover cinemas and live theaters, restaurants, shops and train service in the second largest train station in the nation.
+It’s also home to Science City, an interactive and entertaining facility featuring dozens of hands-on exhibits.
 Visitors can land a space shuttle, solve a crime in the Crime Lab and ride a bike 10 feet in the air.
-There is an exbiti on the history of railroading in America, as wellas an 8,000 square foot model train layout.
+There is an exbiti on the history of railroading in America, as well as an 8,000 square foot model train layout.
 At the Dino Lab, the largest lab of its kind in America, you can watch a real paleontologist work on dinosaur fossils as he prepares them for exhibition at Science City.

 Airline History Museum